Cost Advantages of Rooftop Solar Panels vs. Grid Electricity

 2. Financial Incentives

-Depending where you live, you may be eligible for programs aimed at reducing the costs of installing solar and making it accessible to more people.
+When deciding between rooftop solar panels vs. grid electricity, consider where you live.
+You may be eligible for programs aimed at reducing the costs of installing solar and making it accessible to more people.
 You could even have a solar array installed for $0 down.

 The federal government offers some financial incentives, as do many state and local governments.
 Depending where you live, you could get an exemption from property or sales taxes, a tax credit, a rebate or another incentive.
 You might even get help from the federal, state and local governments.